Michigan State basketball survives cold spell, outlasts Maryland in 63-54 win - Yahoo Sports

 Reese got in foul trouble in the first half, sitting the final 7:04 of the half after picking up his third.
 It took 8 seconds after the break for the 6-9 junior to go to the bench again with his fourth, an inadvertent elbow to Jaden Akins’ face on a screen.

-It also set the tone for the rock fight to come, with the two teams making just 4-of-23 shots and missing all 11 of their 3-point attempts in the first 9 minutes after halftime.
+It also set the tone for the rock fight to come, with the two teams making just four of 23 shots and missing all 11 of their 3-point attempts in the first 9 minutes after halftime.

 Both teams’ defenses began to clamp down and take away driving lanes and clean looks from outside.
 Every time the Spartans appeared prepared to take flight, they would commit an egregious turnover — two uncharacteristically bad passes by Tre Holloman soared into the crowd, another by Hoggard missed Hall badly.
 But Maryland couldn’t capitalize either, even with Young beginning to assert himself on offense.